-If this happens to you, it’s important to keep in mind that the problem is not with your firstname.lastname@example.org address.
+If this happens, it’s important to keep in mind that the problem is not with the firstname.lastname@example.org address.
 If you’ve added a mailbox for email@example.com on our servers, you’ll find the message was properly delivered there (you can use Webmail to check that if you’re not already reading it another way).

 Instead, the problem is a combination of issues at the original sending end and the Gmail end.
-The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the second copy because without that signature, they think the forwarded copy is coming from an unusual server and therefore might be spam.
+The mail server at the original sending end isn’t adding the DKIM signature that Gmail wants, and Gmail is rejecting the forwarded copy because without that signature, they think the forwarded copy is coming from an unusual server and therefore might be spam.

 How can I fix this?

 You probably can’t control whether Gmail treats the forwarded message as suspicious or not, so there are two other possible ways to fix this:

-- Encourage the sender to start using DKIM signatures with their mail, especially if they use what’s called an SPF -all policy that makes Gmail less likely to trust forwarded mail.
-(This will help them send mail more reliably to everyone, not just to you.)
+- Encourage the sender to start using DKIM signatures with their mail.
+This will help them send mail more reliably to everyone, not just to you.
 The sender should contact their email administrator to ask about this.

-- Deliver messages to a mailbox on our servers, rather than directly forwarding it to Gmail.
+- Deliver messages to a mailbox on our servers and read them there, rather than directly forwarding them to Gmail.
 If you do this, there won’t be a problem because Gmail doesn’t have a chance to reject anything.
-(If you still want the email to be shown in your Gmail mailbox, setting up the Gmail Fetcher without forwarding is another alternative, but this can sometimes cause delays before the message appears at Gmail.)
+(If you still want the email to be shown in your Gmail mailbox, setting up the Gmail Fetcher without forwarding is another alternative.)

 Technical: How does SPF enter into this, and how can senders solve it?